Indonesia, India beckon as Fed tapers without tantrums By Reuters - Up News Info

 Sky-rocketing coal and palm oil prices – Indonesia is the world’s largest exporter of both – have also swung Indonesia’s trade surplus to record levels and promise a tax windfall that has soothed sovereign bond investors.

-“Indonesia has benefited a lot from this energy crunch,” said Jessica Tea, investment specialist for Asia Pacific and greater China equities at BNP Paribas (OTC:) Wealth Management in Hong Kong.
+“Indonesia has benefited a lot from this energy crunch,” said Jessica Tea, investment specialist for Asia Pacific and greater China equities at BNP Paribas (OTC:) Asset Management in Hong Kong.

 “We are also seeing a growing middle class and rising household incomes – Indonesia is probably one of our favourite exposures in the region.”